 Health is wealth!
 But to an athlete, it goes beyond that.
 An average runner can attest to the fact that certain foods play significant roles in their effectiveness.
 To them, food isn’t just the usual nutritional provider but also serves as fuel for their bodies.
 Especially if they engage in a long race, they cannot afford to eat just anything that comes their way.
 This is why, among other things, special attention is given on what they eat, when they eat, and how they eat.
 The same also applies to what they drink.
 In connection with this, it is essential to address healthy breakfast for athletes.
 To boost their healthy living and to also impact their overall performance.

-When training, especially for a marathon, an athlete burns more than the usual calories, which necessitates a replacement for the continued effective functioning of one’s body system.
-For instance, when athletes run for a mile, they are assumed to burn at least a 100-calorie (6).
+When exercising, especially for endurance training like a marathon, an athlete burns more than the usual calories, which necessitates a replacement for the continued effective functioning of one’s body system.
+For instance, when athletes run, they are assumed to burn at least a 100-calorie per mile (6).
 Aside from that, studies show that running can naturally increase appetite.
 The reason for this is that, when running, the body releases hormones in its effort to maintain weight homeostasis, which ultimately doubles your desire to consume more food.
 Consequently, eating healthy foods that are high in nutrients is compulsory.

 When athletes have enough nutrients and are well hydrated, not only will it affect how they feel, but it will also influence how they think and carry out their activity.
 Interestingly, while the fear of developing gastrointestinal or cramping issues because of eating before starting their workout can discourage athletes, a lack of inner strength or fuel needed to launch out in the day’s activities can make them feel hungry, weak, and most importantly lethargic.

-Not eating before a run is known as fasted running, which means you can only consume any calories until a minimum of six hours after running.
+Not eating before a run is known as fasted running, which means you can only eat six to eight hours hours after running.
 So, before you decide to embark on fasted running in the morning, here are some facts that you should know (9):

 Running on an empty stomach automatically switches your body to use the energy it has stored up.
 After some time, when you eventually fuel your body before exercising and racing, chances are, you would have a better performance.
 A study carried out by Stephen R. Stannard et al. attests to this fact (4).